Orin-beep/HOTSPOT/README.md

 ## Prepare the environment
 After cloning this repository (```git clone https://github.com/Orin-beep/HOTSPOT```), you can use anaconda to install the environment.yaml.
 This will install all packages you need with gpu mode (make sure you have installed cuda on your system to use the gpu version.
-Othervise, it will run with cpu version).
+Otherwise, it will run with cpu version).
 The command is:
 ```
 cd HOTSPOT/
 conda env create -f environment.yaml -n hotspot